COLLABORATORY

 Stadsodlarnätverket [Network for Urban Gardening] with Christina Shaffer, Karin Saler, Jenny Salmson, Ulrika Flodin Furås in workshops around urban farming, community gardening, and allotments.

-Edith Hammer, soil ecologist, Lund University, study visits concerning ‘cyborg soil’ and research on microbial ecology.
+Edith Hammer, soil ecologist, Lund University, lab visits concerning ‘cyborg soil’ and research on microbial ecology.

-The participating researchers in the 3-day workshop ‘Soils as Sites of Emergency and Transformation, at Nordic Environmental Social Science Conference (NESS), 2022.
+All the researchers that took part in the 3-day workshop ‘Soils as Sites of Emergency and Transformation‘, at Nordic Environmental Social Science Conference (NESS), 2022.

 Caroline Owman, Stockholms University, in the seminar Humus economicus and Curating Time – Art, Research and Environmental Humanities in Times of Transition.